 Before joining Northeastern University London, he taught for two years at the Lebanese American University in Beirut as an Assistant Professor in Economics, as well as at Pisa University, the Sant’Anna School of Advanced Studies in Italy, and Chulalongkorn University in Bangkok.
-He has been a research/policy consultant for the Overseas Development Institute and the World Commission on Forced Displacement as well as for the Egyptian Center for Economic Studies (ECES).
+He has been a research/policy consultant for the Home Office, the Overseas Development Institute and the World Commission on Forced Displacement as well as for the Egyptian Center for Economic Studies (ECES).

 Sebastian wrote his Ph.D. thesis under the direction of Alan Kirman and Herbert Gintis at the University of Siena, Italy.

 Sebastian’s research focuses on social systems, individual decision-making and institutions.
 His research relies on interdisciplinary methods that combine various approaches across the social sciences to better understand social systems as interconnected and complex processes of different social norms, conventions, individual preferences and interactions.

 1. Models of Society and Complex Systems, Routledge, ISBN: 0367473976

 2. Memory retrieval and harshness of conflict in the hawk–dove game, with Ennio Bilancini, Leonardo Boncinelli, and Eugenio Vicario, Economic Theory Bulletin, 10(2).

 3. The Evolution of Sectarianism, Communications in Nonlinear Science and Numerical Simulation, 97, 2021.

 4. Warlord Politics and Economic Clientelism in Lebanon, with Dina Mansour-Ille, The Economics of Peace and Security Journal, 16(1), 2021.